This Member's Bill sets out the Green Party’s priorities for strengthening our democracy.

 - A prohibition on one person donating over $35,000 a year to a party or a candidate

 This was recommended by the Electoral Commission in their report into the 2017 General Election.
-Currently Māori can only change roll during the Māori Electoral Option, which is a short window of time once every 5 years.
+Currently, Māori can only change roll during the Māori Electoral Option, which is a short window of time once every 5 years.
 This restriction is unnecessary and removing it will help Māori participation in our democracy.

-The Green Party believe strongly in upholding and strengthening human rights.
+The Green Party believes strongly in upholding and strengthening human rights.
 The prisoner voting ban is a breach of one of the most fundamental rights – the right to vote.
 The National Party Attorney-General said this when it was being passed in 2010.
 Subsequently, the High Court, the Court of Appeal, and the Supreme Court have all confirmed this.

 Excluding people in prison from processes that engage them in society is alienating and will only make rehabilitation harder.
 People in prison have their freedom of movement taken away from them, but they are still people with human rights including the right to vote.